Welcome to the Rhodes Family

 More than half of the first-year students bring a car to campus, but it is not necessary.

-First-year students who bring a car to campus are required to register it and park it in the First-year Parking lot located behind McCoy Theater.
+First-year students who bring a car to campus are required to register it and park it in the First-year Parking lot located behind McCoy Theatre.

 The Family Education Rights and Privacy Act is a federal law that protects the privacy of student education records.
 If a student would like to give someone else access to their academic information, a FERPA release can be requested from the Student Life & Registrar reception desk.